 Slavery in Supply Chain: How Responsible are your Sourcing Partners?

 What are your thoughts on slavery in supply chain compliance?
 Recent researches by The Aberdeen group suggest that supply chain compliance is one of the top challenges that leading supply chain establishments are pretty concerned about.
 Along with government agencies, several local and international NGOs have made anti-slavery regulations pretty stringent.
 US Trafficking Victims Protection Act (TVPA) (2000), UN Protocol to Prevent, Suppress and Punish Trafficking in Persons (2003), Anti-Trafficking in Persons Act (2003), UK Modern Slavery Act (2015), US California Transparency in Supply Chains Act (2010), Trade Facilitation and Trade Enforcement Act (2016) etc. are some of the governing regulations that require organizations take their regulatory and internal compliance seriously.
-At this stage failing to abide by such regulations is not only financial loss that one can still recover from, but also loss of reputation that can’t be built overnight.
-As a responsible organization, it is imperative that there’s sufficient awareness about slavery at every level and within the deeper pockets of supply chain.
+At this stage, failing to abide by such regulations is not only financial loss that one can still recover from but also loss of reputation that can’t be built overnight.
+As a responsible organization, it is imperative that there’s sufficient awareness about slavery at every level and within the deeper pockets of the supply chain.

 Screening Strategy for Slavery in Supply Chain